 There are no less than seven museums in Sitges, many of which have interiors that are just as fascinating as the artifacts they house.
 Of these museums, my favourite is the Cau Ferrat Museum, with its stunning blue (a tone of blue called Sitges Blue) interior and private art collection, including lesser-known Picasso’s and El Greco’s.
 Next door, you’ll find the Maricel Museum, the highlight of which is a gallery with beautiful views of the sea.
 At the entrance, you can purchase one ticket for both museums.

 The historic town centre is a jumble of streets and lanes lined with houses, shops, restaurants and bars.
-Wander along the cobblestone lanes, away from the busy tourist streets, and discover gorgeous houses, grand monuments and architectural gems.
+Step away from the busy streets into one of the quiet lanes and discover gorgeous houses, grand monuments and architectural gems.
 You’ll come across a variety of styles, from neo-classical to Gothic and Modernist (Art Nouveau).

-Modernist (Art Nouveau) architecture walking route in Sitges
+5. Discover Modernist (Art Nouveau) architecture in Sitges

 For the architecture lovers, you can follow a Modernist route that features the work of Santiago Rusiñol as well as homes of the ‘Americanos’ (Sitges folk who became wealthy in the Spanish colonies and returned to Sitges in the 19th and 20th centuries).
 From the train station, head down Calle Illa de Cuba and Calle Francesc Gumà.
 You’ll find various Modernist examples along these streets, such as Can Bonaventura Blay (Hotel El Xalet), Casa Manuel Planas and Casa Pere Carreras.